-Dimensionally, the new Escape is slightly larger than its predecessor in all directions.
+The Escape is slightly larger than its predecessor in all directions.
 The wheelbase extends 2.8 inches longer to 105.9 inches, overall length is 178.1 inches (up by 3.4 inches) and width also expands by about half an inch (including mirrors).
 The changes translate to 0.9 and 2.9 extra cubic feet of cargo space behind the 1st and 2nd row seats, respectively, the latter of which now folds flat into the floor.
 Legroom is a wash, with front passengers losing about an inch of space that the rear occupants pick up in turn.

-Fuel economy is rated at 22/31 mpg, 24/33 mpg and 22/30 with 2.5-, 1.6- and 2.0-liter models in front wheel drive form.
-The AWD 2.0-liter model returns 21/28 mpg.
+Fuel economy is rated at 22/31 mpg, 23/32 mpg and 22/30 mpg with 2.5-, 1.6- and 2.0-liter models in front wheel drive form.

 While touching on capability, it should also be mentioned that the Escape can tow up to 3,500 pounds when properly equipped, while a trailer-sway control system detects trailer sway and automatically reduces engine speed while also applying asymmetrical braking to help counter it.

-At first glance, the Escape's interior looks to be lifted wholesale from the recently redesigned Focus.
+At first glance, the Escape's interior looks to be lifted wholesale from the Focus.
 Indeed, it is quite similar to the cabin of the Focus and other vehicles designed under the automaker's global "One Ford" program (hardly a bad thing), but a closer look reveals a slightly different center stack setup with marginally more vertically-positioned audio controls, unique side vents and different passenger-side dashboard detailing.
 The steering wheel and instrument panel are shared with the Focus, however.

 Parts sharing aside, the cabin enjoys soft-touch materials on most main surfaces, while a raft of NVH measures including sound deadening interior panels, enhanced window seals and foam baffles in the window pillars help to cut down on intrusive road noise.